tlenz88/ChIPPy/README.md

     --treatment [-t]: Name or value indicating the targeted antibody.
 This value is used to differentiate the targeted/treatment samples from the control samples, therefore the argument should be a string in the filenames. e.g. ```-t H3K9me3``` would indicate that all samples with ```H3K9me3``` as part of their filename are the targeted/treatment samples.
 This argument does not have to be valid antibody, but can be any string that is used within the sample names to indicate targeted samples.
 However, if targeting a histone modification, this argument should at least be the base name of the targeted histone modification, such as ```-t H3K``` or ```-t H2A```, so that peak calling is made more accurate by using the proper peak calling algorithm.

     --control [-c]: Name or value indicating the control or input samples.
 Like ```--treatment```, this value is used to differentiate the control samples from the targeted samples.
-This can also be any string that is used within the sample names, but will be used to indicate control samples. e.g. ```-c IGG``` would indicate that all samples with ```IGG``` as part of their filename are control samples.
+This can also be any string that is used within the sample names, but will be used to indicate control samples. e.g. ```-c IGG``` would indicate that all samples with 'IGG' as part of their filename are control samples.

     --proc [-p]: Integer indicating number of processor threads to use for tools that allow multithreading.
 If no value is given, the number of available threads will be determined automatically and will use half of available threads on the users system.